ahubi/CarND-Behavioral-Cloning-P3/writeup.md

 ####3.
 Creation of the Training Set & Training Process

+To capture good driving behavior, I drove following laps and recorded training data using center lane driving:

-2 laps normal driving.
+* 2-3 laps normal driving.
-1 lap recording driving away from the left or right site.
+* 1 lap recording driving away from the left or right site to teach the car how to recover when is comes close to the site
-1 lap smooth curve driving
+* 1 lap smooth curve driving
-1 lap driving in opposite direction
+* 1 lap driving in opposite direction

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

+![alt text][image5]

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to how to return to the center of the road when it drives to the site.
+These images show what a recovery looks like starting from left:

+![alt text][image8]

+and here is starting from right:

+![alt text][image9]

+To augment the data sat, I also flipped images and angles thinking that this would the model more valuable input to train on.
+For example, here is an original image recorded by the center camera:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+and below is the flipped image:

 ![alt text][image3]

+to remove irrelevant information from the pictures a cropping Keras layer is added to the model.
+Below is the corresponding image:

 ![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+Additionally a Lamda layer is added to for image normalization.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 10000 number of data points.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was starting with 6 as evidenced by the diagram of MSE model.

+![alt text][image10]

 I used an adam optimizer so that manually training the learning rate wasn't necessary.